Show 22 – World PR Forum Pt.4: Future of PR & Greenwashing

 Part 2 – Greenwashing

-In the second half of the show (from 16m37s) Russell was joined by Sustainable Communication Strategist, Angela Barter, who had earlier presented a session at the conference on the topic of Greenwashing, which Greenpeace defines on their Greenwashing campaign website as ‘the act of misleading consumers regarding the environmental practices of a company or the environmental benefits of a product or service’.
+Russell was joined by Sustainable Communication Strategist, Angela Barter to discuss Greenwashing, which Greenpeace defines on their Greenwashing campaign website as ‘the act of misleading consumers regarding the environmental practices of a company or the environmental benefits of a product or service’.

-Angela explained that many companies are moving towards more sustainable and responsible practices such as lowering greenhouse gas emissions, reducing their fuel consumption, recycling, conserving water and energy, and deforestation, and many of those organisations are communicating those messages through their advertising and PR.
+Angela explained that many companies are moving towards more sustainable and responsible practices.
+These include lowering greenhouse gas emissions, reducing their fuel consumption, recycling, conserving water and energy, and deforestation.
+Many of those organisations are communicating those messages through their advertising and PR.
 At the start of her workshop session, she showed two such examples, from Unilever and Renault

 However, Angela’s concern is that there are a lot of companies that communicate in this way, but don’t have the verifiable evidence to back up the environmental claims that they are marking, yet their consumers are, as she termed it, none the wiser.
 She added that there is a lack of understanding from consumers in terms of environmental issues, which results in them being misled.